 This racing shoe is primarily meant to be used on the road terrain.
 Whether it is the track, light gravel, or on the street, the Takumi-Sen 3 has the features that can help you focus on being on top of your game.
 While considered a road shoe, the Takumi-Sen 3 can be considered a versatile racing sneaker, as it has the traction needed to be balanced on unstable surfaces.
 According to multiple testers, this sneaker can transition very well from the road onto the dirt tracks and other trail surfaces.

 Let’s get into pricing.
 When the Adidas Adizero Takumi-Sen 3 was initially released, it was priced at over $140.
-For the average runner, this can easily be interpreted as expensive, but for someone looking for a high quality racing sneaker, they may believe that they are making an investment, and ultimately go for it.
-The testers that tried this shoe have said that while the upper is made with incredibly high quality mesh, the rest of the sneaker (the sole) could be made with better material based on the original price.
+For the average runner, this can easily be interpreted as expensive, but for someone looking for a high-quality racing sneaker, they may believe that they are making an investment, and ultimately go for it.
+The testers that tried this shoe have said that while the upper is made with incredibly high-quality mesh, the rest of the sneaker (the sole) could be made with better material based on the original price.

 First, there’s the sticky Continental Rubber on the outsole.
 The Continental Rubber was made to provide extraordinary grip in wet and dry conditions.
 So regardless of whether you are running a marathon in the rain, or just going out for your daily run, you can feel confident about racing past those puddles or icy surfaces.

 The Quickstrike material on the outsole helps out with flexibility for the Takumi-Sen 3.
 This material is essentially small dots across the outsole that generally reduce the weight

 of the shoe while offering an effective grip.
 In addition to that, Quickstrike allows the sole to naturally flex, so runners will be able to bend their feet like they normally do, and won’t have to feel stiff or unnatural.

 Having a solid sense of stability can only benefit a racing shoe.
 The midsole has the Torsion System, which is a TPU unit that lets the forefoot and heel move separately for a better sense of stability.
 Now in regards to the heel counter, it doesn’t feel as firm as one would expect.
-Testers have said that runners who typically enjoy having a heel counter that helped lock and stabilize their foot would not be satisfied with the counter in the Takumi-Sen 3.
+Testers have said that runners who typically enjoy having a heel counter that helped lock and stabilizes their foot would not be satisfied with the counter in the Takumi-Sen 3.